brillout/handli/readme.md

 and rely upon Handli for handling errors.

-You can also handle errors yourself and Handli will skip these handled errors.
+You can also handle errors yourself and Handli will skip these.

 <br/>